Infinnitor/random-scarequotes/README.md

 - Create a new bookmark
 - Paste the minified.js code into the URL section of the new bookmark
 - When you want to run the code, just click the bookmark

+# other way
+You can also download example.html and drag the link in there to the bookmarks bar

+# yeah
+report all the bugs that ye find, this project isn't very good and also hasn't been tested much